×

 What is a typical expat home or apartment like in El Nido?

 "A typical expat home or apartment in El Nido, is often located near the beach, offering stunning views of the ocean and the surrounding natural beauty.
 These homes are usually designed to blend in with the tropical environment, featuring open layouts, large windows, and balconies to allow for natural light and fresh air.
 The interiors are often furnished with locally sourced materials, such as bamboo and rattan, giving them a rustic yet comfortable feel.
 Many expat homes also come with modern amenities like air conditioning, Wi-Fi, and fully equipped kitchens.
 Some may even have a small garden or a pool.
-Despite being in a relatively remote location, these homes are usually within easy reach of local shops, restaurants, and other amenities," remarked one expat who made the move to El Nido.
+Despite being in a relatively remote location, these homes are usually within easy reach of local shops, restaurants, and other amenities," wrote a member in El Nido.

 What is the average cost of housing in El Nido?